quanta-kt/EquiBot/README.md

 ```

 ### Test
 EquiBot uses `pytest` for unit testing.
-To run these unit tests, you need to install `pytest`
+To run these unit tests, you need to install `pytest` and `pytest-asyncio`
 ```
 pip install pytest
+pip install pytest-asyncio
 ```

 Now simply run `pytest` from the project's root directory,